geneticsjesse/GeneticsJesse.github.io/_pages/about.md

 # Technical Experience
 I have worked in the alpine mountains of British Columbia and across southwestern Ontario, as well as as in northern Iceland.
 I have 3+ years of experience handling and researching multiple aquatic species in both field and experimental settings.
-In addition, I 2+ years of experiencehave wet lab experience working with DNA to access genetic and genomic information.
+In addition, I have 2+ years of experiencehave wet lab experience working with DNA to access genetic and genomic information.
 I also have 2+ years of experience collaborating with numerous stakeholders to generate multiple primary author research publications as well as joint governmental reports and project updates for funding agencies.

 # Leadership Experience